-Parents have the right to choose to send their child to a school other than the catchment denominational or non-denominational school for the area they live in.
-This is known as a Placing Request.
+Parents have the right to choose to send their child to a school other than the catchment denominational or non-denominational school for the area they live in, this is known as a Placing Request.
 It is not possible to guarantee all Placing Requests will be successful.
 However, parents have the right of appeal should their application be unsuccessful.
+Parents should also be aware that if they decide to submit a Placing Request their child will no longer automatically be considered for a place in their catchment school.